NotoriousENG/BADAS_Scripts/README.md

 ```

 # Usage
+## PlayerAnimController
+Attatch to player, handles inputs and setting animator properties.
+A replacement for the former Move2D script.
-## Move2D
+## Player[State]Behaviour
-Needs to be attached to a Player Object In Unity.
-For best results use a dynamic rigidbody2d and set your boundaries to something big {(-9999,9999) , (-9999,9999)}.
+In the animator window, click on the state you have created and in the inspector add these scripts to the appropriate states.
+This implementation replaces the state machine and is simpler to create new states. e.g. In the animator Idle transitions to Walking when moveMagnitude > 0.
+PlayerWalkBehavior will then become active and the player will moved based off of the Input.GetAxis(...) values. https://www.youtube.com/watch?v=dYi-i83sq5g&t=272s
+## How to keep your animator simple
+Use a blend tree for directional movement, this way you won't have to draw transitions for every walking state for every direction. https://www.youtube.com/watch?v=32VXj5BB7wU
 ## Dialogue Manager
 Needs to be an object in a scene, I recommend adding it to an Empty in the Canvas and adding whatever you will use for your text box as child of this object and the text objects as children of it.
-Make sure to set the Texbox, etc.
+Make sure to set the Texbox, etc. freezePlayerOnDialogue will set the animator to idle and disable movement until dialogue is finished.
 ## Dialogue Trigger
 A Dialogue Trigger can be an NPC, a sign, an event, anything really.
 For right now we are using Trigger2D Collision to trigger dialogue.
 Add the Dialogue Trigger to your NPC (or etc.) and try loading in the sample dialogue or perhaps write your own.
 ## Writing Dialogue Files